oicaimang/testfunction/README.md

 - if using sorting by axis y - avoid group texure

 ######## Error in Mono build:
-- splash screen be flickring after blur
+- splash screen be flickreing after blur